cask-pkg/cask.rs/DESIGN.md

 2. Package manager usually has a center

-   eg. `Brew` need to add package information to [homebrew-core](https://github.com/Homebrew/homebrew-core) then it can install directly.
+   eg. `homebrew` need to add package information to [homebrew-core](https://github.com/Homebrew/homebrew-core) then it can install directly.
 Of course, this is not necessary.

 3. Write too much installation script